mozey/gaudit/README.md

 Without primary keys, reverting a row to a state since the last snapshot will not be picked up by the audit.
-To specify primary keys use the config file
+To specify primary keys add it to the list of tables in the config file

-    {
-        "target": {
     "tables": [
         {
             "name": "Genre",
             "primaryKey": ["GenreId"]
         }
     ]
-        }
-    }